-Silvereye is a Wellington-based full service public relations and marketing communications consultancy.
+Silvereye is a Wellington-based full service, government relations, public relations, marketing communications specialists.
 They help clients connect to, engage with and influence the people that matter to their business.

 Jo Coughlan, pictured, a former Ministerial Press Secretary and Wellington City Councillor, founded the company 10 years ago.
 Jo previously worked for major corporates including New Zealand Aluminium Smelters Ltd; the National Bank of New Zealand, insurance and investment provider AMP, and New Zealand Tourism.